vasandrkg/ansible-oneliners/ad-hocs.md

         --extra-vars 'ansible_password=some_pass';
 ```

-# run some shell command
+# Run some shell command
 ```sh
 ansible --inventory inventories/some_env/hosts some_group_from_hosts_file \
         --become \